Bani Zeid al-Gharbia: Archaeological record

-Biblical reference
+In the Hebrew Bible and New Testament

-Deir Ghassaneh has been identified as the ancient Saredah (also spelled Zeredah), hometown of Jeroboam.
-According to some sources, it was settled by the Ghassanids, an Arab Christian tribal confederation, after it was abandoned by the Israelites.
+Deir Ghassaneh has been identified as the ancient Saredah (also spelled Zeredah), hometown of King Jeroboam I of Israel.

+I. M. Casanowicz argued in 1915 for its identification with Arimathea (Greek: Αριμαθεα), the home of Joseph of Arimathea, although others identify that city with Ramla.
+However, Ramla is a medieval town only founded around 705–715 by the Umayyad Caliphate.

 Roman period

-In the compendium of Jewish oral law known as the Mishnah (compiled in 189 CE), Beit Rima is mentioned as a place where they formerly produced a high-quality grape wine, and which was brought as an oblation (contribution) to the Temple in Jerusalem.
+In the compendium of Jewish oral law known as the Mishnah (compiled in 189 CE), Beit Rima is mentioned as a place where Jews formerly produced a high-quality grape wine, and which was brought as an oblation (contribution) to the Temple in Jerusalem.

 Byzantine period

-English orientalist Edward Henry Palmer (1840–1882) thought the name meant "The monastery of the Ghassaneh", better known today as Ghassanids.
-However, according to Moshe Sharon (b.
-1937), Israeli professor of Islamic history and civilisation, this claim has been dismissed by a number of researchers since the Ghassanids did not have a history of settlement in Samaria, the modern-day northern West Bank.
-Sharon suggests that the name of the village is related to the Arabic word ghassaneh, which means "very handsome" or suggests "youth and beauty".
-Casanowicz argues for its identification with Arimathea (Greek: Αριμαθεα) or Arimathaea (Ἀριμαθαία, Arimathaía), the reported home of Joseph of Arimathea, although others identify it with Ramla.

 Byzantine ceramics have been found in Deir Ghassaneh, and on the north side of Beit Rima.
+According to some sources, it was settled by the Ghassanids, an Arab Christian tribal confederation, after it was abandoned by the Israelites.